sagar-spkt/sagar-spkt.github.io/_posts/2020-03-12-impl-metagan.md

 title: 'Implementation of MetaGAN: An Adversarial Approach to Few-Shot Learning'
 date: 2020-03-12
 permalink: /posts/2020/03/impl-metagan/
+excerpt: "Humans can recognize objects from a few examples.
+Having seen a lot of animal images before, given very few images of novel animals, we can recognize them easily.
+But for deep learning models, we have to train them from scratch to learn a new task."
 tags:
   - Paper Implementation
   - GAN